 Almost.
 I need to buy a down coat first.

-Marinated Sun-dried Tomatoes (from Kristina McLean, the Tennessee Locavore)
+Marinated Sun-dried Tomatoes (courtesy of Kristina McLean, the Mouth from the South)

 1/2 cup extra virgin olive oil

 1/8 cup fresh chopped parsley

 Salt and pepper to taste

 About 2 pounds of tomatoes, cut into approximately 1/4 inch slices

 Combine all ingredients except the tomatoes in a large bowl.
 Add tomatoes and marinate for at least several hours, preferably overnight, in the refrigerator.
 Remove tomatoes from marinade and spread out on dehydrator trays and dry until desired doneness (anywhere from 12-24 hours).
 Store the dried tomatoes in the freezer to keep all winter.